PossumLiarR/Embedded-Software-for-the-IoT-project/README.md

 ## 🛠️ Main features
 Smart Surveillance offers the following key features:
-- Frame to frame motion detection
+- Software based frame to frame motion detection
 - GrayScale imaging for faster and more accurate processing
 - Separation of frame using 3x3 grid to subdivide motion direction
 - Motors centering the camera to the detected movement area
-- Images are sent to a Telegram Bot
+- Images are sent to Telegram through a bot

 <br>